aosabook/500lines/template-engine/chapter.md

 Dots can be used multiple times on a single value to navigate down an attribute or element chain.

-You can also use helper functions, called filters, to modify values.
+You can use helper functions, called filters, to modify values.
 Filters are invoked with a pipe character:

 ```